Amended by ULA ballot on March 20, 2022

 Category II: Persons employed in library-related work 20 hours or more a week.

-Category III: (Free): Library trustees, friends of libraries
+Category III: (Free): Library trustees, and members of library “Friends” organizations

 ULA/American Library Association Joint Student Membership: A joint membership to both organizations available to current library school students at discounted rates.